Frequently Asked Questions

 What summer training and camp opportunities are available to cadets?

-Summer courses range from the 2-week General Training Course (GTC), to 3-week basic courses, and to 6-week advanced courses.
-Aside from GTC, all the courses focus on an aspect of the cadet program, such as leadership, outdoor survival, sports, music and aviation.
+Summer courses range from the 1 or 2 Cadet Activity Programs(CAP) , to 6-week advanced courses.
+Aside from CAP, all the courses focus on an aspect of the cadet program, such as leadership, outdoor survival, sports, music, and aviation.
 See the course list for more details on specific courses.

 Where are the training centre’s located?